kevinsullivan/cs-dm/notes/01-reqs-specs-impls.rst

 proposition, *P plays tennis*.
 Substituting the name of any particular person for *P* then gives us a proposition *about that person* that we can judge to be true or false.
-A parameterized proposition thus gives rise to a whole family of propositions, on for each possible value of *P*.
+A parameterized proposition thus gives rise to a whole family of propositions, one for each possible value of *P*.

 Sometimes we write parameterized propositions so that they look like